openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [Matthew Ehle: Fun with the openSUSE Wiki](http://www.matthewehle.info/blog/?p=74)

 "The last couple of weeks have kept me pretty busy with the openSUSE wikis, but the results have been well worth the effort.
-Hereâ€™s a quick rundown of the improvements made since the 11.3 release:  * Set up Google Custom Search as an alternative to the default MediaWiki search  * Submitted a site map to Google  * Set up a cron to regenerate the site map daily, so new articles can get indexed more quickly  * Fixed the issue with the new login form  * Set up protection against spambots  * Set up a 301 (Permanent) redirect from wiki.opensuse.org to en.opensuse.org  * Created languages.opensuse.org"
+Here’s a quick rundown of the improvements made since the 11.3 release:  * Set up Google Custom Search as an alternative to the default MediaWiki search  * Submitted a site map to Google  * Set up a cron to regenerate the site map daily, so new articles can get indexed more quickly  * Fixed the issue with the new login form  * Set up protection against spambots  * Set up a 301 (Permanent) redirect from wiki.opensuse.org to en.opensuse.org  * Created languages.opensuse.org"
 </td>
 </tr>
 </tbody>